UK hospital operator Spire confirms preliminary talks with Bridgepoint, Triton

 Spire Healthcare is in takeover talks with Bridgepoint and Triton, potentially taking the company private.
 A deal may be reached in the coming months.

-Jan 24 (Reuters) - British private hospital group Spire Healthcare is in talks with several buyout firms including Bridgepoint and Triton Partners over a takeover that could see the company taken private, Sky News reported on Saturday.
+Jan 24 (Reuters) - British private hospital group Spire Healthcare is in early-stage talks with several buyout firms including Bridgepoint and Triton Partners to "explore strategic options", it said on Saturday.

-Advent International and Bain Capital have also contacted Rothschild, which is running the process, although they are not expected to advance further, according to the report.
+Advent International and Bain Capital have also contacted Rothschild, which is running the process, although they are not expected to advance further, the report added.

-Spire's board, chaired by Sir Ian Cheshire, is said to be keen to progress discussions with prospective bidders in the coming weeks, the report said, adding that if talks move forward, a deal is expected to be agreed upon within the next few months.
+According to the Sky News report, Spire's board, chaired by Sir Ian Cheshire, is said to be keen to progress discussions with prospective bidders in the coming weeks, adding that if talks move forward, a deal is expected to be agreed upon within the next few months.

 Spire operates 38 hospitals along with more than 50 clinics, medical centres and consulting rooms across England, Wales and Scotland.

-(Reporting by Bipasha Dey in Bengaluru; Editing by Joe Bavier and Tomasz Janowski)
+(Reporting by Bipasha Dey, Anusha Shah and Rhea Rose Abraham in Bengaluru; Editing by Joe Bavier, Tomasz Janowski and Jan Harvey)

 The article discusses the potential takeover of Spire Healthcare by Bridgepoint and Triton.